 - GLS 598 - Final Project in Liberal Studies Credits: 3

 The remaining 24 hours are broken down as follows:

 - Fifteen semester hours as specified in the Gerontology Post-Baccalaureate Certificate, MCRT section of the 2015-2016 Graduate catalogue.
 If this is not the current catalogue year, use the current catalogue and notify campbellp AT uncw DOT edu that this entry requires correction.

 - No more than six GLS hours may be taken from cross-listed 400/500 courses.

 - Students must maintain a "B" average in all graduate courses taken.

 - Students are expected to complete all course work within five years after matriculation into the MALS degree.

 MALS (General Option)

-MALS students pursuing a general concentration option (no specialization in gerontology or hispanic studies) who wish to take graduate gerontology courses as electives should obtain permission from both the instructor and the GLS Program Director before enrolling.
+MALS students pursuing a general option (no specialization in gerontology, hispanic studies, conflict management and resolution, or women's and gender studies) who wish to take graduate gerontology courses using the allowed elective nine non-GLS hours should obtain permission from both the course instructor and their GLS academic advisor before enrolling in a class.